James Webb Space Telescope: Commissioning and testing

 Segment image identification.
 18 mirror segments are moved to determine which segment creates which segment image.
-After matching the mirror segments to their respective images, the mirrors are tilted to bring all the images near a common point for further analysis.
+After matching the mirror segments to their respective photos, the mirrors are tilted to align all images around a common point for further analysis.

 Segment alignment begins by defocusing the segment images by moving the secondary mirror slightly.
-Mathematical analysis, called phase retrieval, is applied to the defocused images to determine the precise positioning errors of the segments.
-Adjustments of the segments then result in 18 well-corrected "telescopes".
+Mathematical analysis, known as phase retrieval, is applied to defocused photos to determine the precise positioning errors of the segments.
+Adjusting the segments then yields 18 well-corrected "telescopes".
 However, the segments still do not work together as a single mirror.

 Image stacking.
-To put all of the light in a single place, each segment image must be stacked on top of one another.
-In the image stacking step, the individual segment images are moved so that they fall precisely at the center of the field to produce one unified image.
+To put all the light in a single place, each segment image must be stacked on top of the others.
+In the image-stacking step, the individual segment images are shifted so they fall precisely at the center of the field, producing a single unified image.
 This process prepares the telescope for coarse phasing.

 Telescope alignment over instrument fields of view.
-After fine phasing, the telescope is well aligned at one place in the NIRCam field of view.
-Next the alignment must be extended to the rest of the instruments.
+After fine phasing, the telescope is well aligned at a single location in the NIRCam field of view.
+Next, the alignment must be extended to the remaining instruments.

-Mirror alignment was a complex operation split into seven phases, that had been repeatedly rehearsed using a 1:6 scale model of the telescope.
+Mirror alignment was a complex operation split into seven phases, repeatedly rehearsed using a 1:6-scale model of the telescope.
 Once the mirrors reached 120 K, NIRCam targeted the 7th-magnitude star HD 84406 in Ursa Major.
 (Note: HD 84406 is a star approximately 258.5 light-years away in the constellation of Ursa Major.
 The star is a spectral type G star and has a high proper motion.)
 To do this, NIRCam took 1560 images of the sky and used these wide-ranging images to determine where in the sky each segment of the main mirror initially pointed.
-At first, the individual primary mirror segments were greatly misaligned, so the image contained 18 separate, blurry, images of the star field, each containing an image of the target star.
+At first, the individual primary mirror segments were greatly misaligned, so the image contained 18 separate, blurry images of the star field, each containing an image of the target star.
 The 18 images of HD 84406 are matched to their respective mirror segments, and the 18 segments are brought into approximate alignment centered on the star ("Segment Image Identification").
-Each segment was then individually corrected of its major focusing errors, using a technique called phase retrieval, resulting in 18 separate good quality images from the 18 mirror segments ("Segment Alignment").
-The 18 images from each segment, were then moved so they precisely overlap to create a single image ("Image Stacking").
+Each segment was then corrected for its major focusing errors using a technique called phase retrieval, yielding 18 high-quality images from the 18 mirror segments ("Segment Alignment").
+The 18 images from each segment were then moved so they precisely overlap to create a single image ("Image Stacking").